glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 # Python tutorial
 In the different projects, you will be asked to code using Python 3.6.

 In this tutorial, you will install Python and learn its basics.
-This tutorial is strongly based on the [**Berkley's tutorial**](https://inst.eecs.berkeley.edu/~cs188/su19/project0/).
+This tutorial is strongly based on [**CS188 project 0 from UC Berkeley**](https://inst.eecs.berkeley.edu/~cs188/su19/project0/).

 ## Table of contents
 - [Tools](#tools)